 Sticking this measurement balance is hard, and finding the best individual software metrics to track is even more challenging.

-In the following post, we’ll focus on explaining what are metrics in software engineering, how they can be used to assess and improve different aspects of your agile product lifecycle and ultimately, enhance your teams’ productivity and business outcomes.
+In the following post, we’ll focus on explaining what are metrics in software engineering, how they can be used to assess and improve different aspects of your agile product lifecycle and ultimately, how to measure productivity of your teams and achieve the desired business outcomes.

 Who Needs Software Development Productivity Metrics?